GregHilston/data-science-portfolio/README.md

 # Data Science Portfolio by Gregory Hilston

 This repository is to act like a high level overview of the data science projects I've worked on.
 Each project's `README.md` should act as a full description of the project, but I'll provide a short description here for convenience.
 All of these projects are in Python.
-Links are provided to projets whose code can be made public.
+Links are provided to projects whose code can be made public.

 ## Kaggle Competitions

 - [Talking Data Ad Tracking Fraud Detection Challenge](https://github.com/GregHilston/kaggle-talking-data-ad-tracking-fraud-detection-challenge)
-  - Classification challenge on a mobile advertisement data where fradulant clicks were the class of interest.
+  - Classification challenge on a mobile advertisement data where fraudulent clicks were the class of interest.
 I spent most of my time on the exploratory data analysis (EDA) and used a random forest classifier for my submission.
-The data set was over one hundred thirty five million rows, so I used an elastic comute cloud (ec2) instance on amazon web services (AWS) for processing.
+The data set was over one hundred thirty five million rows, so I used an elastic compute cloud (ec2) instance on amazon web services (AWS) for processing.

 ## Visualizations